Alexander-Protasenya/QReact/README.md

 * this.componentWillUnmount()
 * this.setState(nextState, callback)
 * this.shouldComponentUpdate(nextProps, nextState)

+You can use "pure functions" too, but without hooks.

 All of them have behavior the same as provided in React 18.2.0.